-Reading Time: 6 minutes
+Reading Time: 5 minutes

 Life changes fast.

-Life changes in the instant.
+Life changes in an instant.

-You sit down to dinner and life as you know it ends.
+You sit down to dinner, and life ends as you know it.

 Married for 40 years, Gregory’s death forced Didion to experience the grieving process in a way she never imagined, “Grief turns out to be a place none of us know until we reach it.
 We anticipate (we know) that someone close to us could die, but we do not look beyond the few days or weeks that immediately follow such an imagined death.”